SlothLady/MySQL-Backup-Tool/README.md

 ```
 ```
 Dry-run, not backing up.
-Testing connection to remote host novus as user localuser Checking if remote path /home/remoteuser is writeable.
+Testing connection to remote host remotehost as user localuser Checking if remote path /home/remoteuser is writeable.
 Testing connection to MySQL server localhost as mysqluser.
 Checking whether database mysqldb can be used.